 The Company's inventories consist of accessories that are sold and shipped to customers along with pay-peruse containers that are not returned to the Company with the containers at the culmination of the customer's shipping cycle.
 Inventories are stated at the lower of cost or current estimated market value.
 Cost is determined using the standard cost method which approximates the first-in, first-to-expire method.
 Inventories are reviewed periodically for slow-moving or obsolete status.
 The Company writes down the carrying value of its inventories to reflect situations in which the cost of inventories is not expected to be recovered.
 Once established, writedowns of inventories are considered permanent adjustments to the cost basis of the obsolete or excess inventories.
 Raw materials and finished goods include material costs less reserves for obsolete or excess inventories.
-The Company evaluates the current level of inventories acting historical trends and other factors, and based on the evaluation, records adjustments to reflect inventories at its net realizable value.
+The Company evaluates the current level of inventories at its net realizable value.
 These adjustments are estimates, which could vary significantly from actual results if future economic conditions, customer demand, competition or other relevant factors differ from expectations.
 These estimates require us to make assessments about future demand for the Company's products in order to categorize the status of such inventories items as slow-moving, obsolete or in excess-of-need.
 These estimates are subject to the ongoing accuracy of the Company's forecasts of market conditions, industry trends, competition and other factors.